-In honor of our co-founders Hillary Kerr and Katherine Power’s new book, The Career Code: Must-Know Rules for a Strategic, Stylish, and Self-Made($13), we’re running an interview series featuring 17 questions (to parallel the book’s 17 chapters) about the work lives of inspirational female leaders who are at the top of their fields.
-We last spoke with Laurel & Wolf founder and CEO Leura Fine.
-This week, we tapped one of our biggest design crushes, Kelly Wearstler, to find out where the venerable lifestyle brand maverick goes to get inspired most.
+In honor of our co-founders Hillary Kerr and Katherine Power’s new book, The Career Code: Must-Know Rules for a Strategic, Stylish, and Self-Made($20), we’re running an interview series featuring 17 questions (to parallel the book’s 17 chapters) about the work lives of inspirational female leaders who are at the top of their fields.
+So far, we’ve tapped Julie Masters, Pip Edwards, Jane Frances, and others.
+This week, we interviewed one of our biggest design crushes, Kelly Wearstler, to find out where the venerable lifestyle brand maverick goes to get inspired most.

 Meet the Expert

 Kelly Wearstler is an American designer as well as the CEO and founder of the eponymous global lifestyle brand, Kelly Wearstler.

 Ask Kelly Wearstler about inspirational sources and you'll be treated to an impassioned, immaculately educated romp through the world's best list of museums, galleries, and artists–both classic and contemporary.

 Wearstler has a near-encyclopedic knowledge of a range of modalities from landscape architecture to the Memphis movement and Dada surrealism.
 Unexpected influences, it seems, beget her spirited and distinctive aesthetic, a dynamic that makes Wearstler one of the most sought after tastemakers in the business.